flintlib/arb/doc/source/acb_dirichlet.rst

 **acb_dirichlet.h** -- Dirichlet L-functions, zeta functions, and related functions
 ===================================================================================

-Warning: the interfaces in this module are experimental and may change without notice.
+*Warning: the interfaces in this module are experimental and may change without notice.*

-This module will eventually allow working with Dirichlet L-functions and possibly slightly more general Dirichlet series.
-At the moment, it contains nothing interesting.
+This module allows working with Dirichlet characters, Dirichlet L-functions, and related functions.

-The code in other modules for computing the Riemann zeta function, Hurwitz zeta function and polylogarithm will possibly be migrated to this module in the future.

 A Dirichlet L-function is the analytic continuation of an L-series

 .. math ::